bevy-cheatbook/bevy-cheatbook/src/tutorial.md

 know how to progress.
 If you are new to Bevy, you can start here to find your way around.

-The other tutorials are more specialized.
-They cover specific workflows or advanced use cases.
+If you would like more narrow-scoped examples that teach you how to solve specific problems, those can be found in the [Bevy Cookbook][chapter::cookbook] chapter.

 You should also look at Bevy's [official collection of examples][bevy::examples].
-There is something for almost every area of the engine, though they usually only show the usage of the APIs without much explanation.
+There is something for almost every area of the engine, though they usually only show simple usage of the APIs without much explanation.